 - How the proposed works will be carried out by the building party.

-- A “schedule of condition” - basically a record of the adjoining properties condition prior to works starting, so in the event of a dispute over areas affected by the construction, this document, complete with photographs, provide clear evidence.
+- A “schedule of condition” - basically a record of the adjoining properties condition prior to works starting, so in the event of a dispute over areas affected by the construction, this document, complete with photographs, provides clear evidence.

 - What the project intends to create, supported by architectural drawings.